rmrresearch/rmrresearch.github.io/docs/_pages/people/werner_richard.md

 ---
 title: Werner Richard
-toc: true
+permalink: /people/werner/
 ---

 Role: Weekend Scrum Master.

-# Brief Biography

 {% include figure image_path="/assets/images/people/werner.jpg"
                   caption="This me." %}

+# Brief Biography

 One fine May day, during something my hooman calls the pandemic, I went for a car ride.
 It was a long car ride, like a bazillion years (edit from my hooman: